tgstoecker/MuWU/tests/MuWU_ITIS_test_with_mping_TE/README.md

 Finally, we compare the MuWU found mping insertions with those reported by ITIS.

 In terms of recall we identify all 6 high confidence insertions as reported by ITIS.
-Compared to the RelocaTE2 test, this dataset here is focussed on one particular TE mping - thus we have greater overall TE/TSD read support.
+Compared to the RelocaTE2 test, this dataset here is focussed on one particular TE *mPing* - thus we have greater overall TE/TSD read support.
 - The `overlap_support` parameter can be increased to generate higher confidence results and with less false positives.

 Our test shows that in our top 8 MuWU insertion calls we identify the 6 high confidence insertions reported by ITIS.